GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/sensfunc.rst

 one would use ``gmos$calib/mkoextinct.dat``.

 Don't worry too much about the statement that sets the ``input`` variable.
-It is making use of PyRAF and Python to return the first line in the file.
+It is making use of IRAF and Python to return the first line in the file.
 There's only one line in our current case, but it still need to be read and assigned to ``input``.
 One could also just type the full filename in the ``gsstandard`` command, but we are trying in this tutorial to show how